mertezz/didomi-challenge/SOLUTION.md

 ![img.png](other/img.png)

+40 companies, however only 10 in has events..

 ## Caveats & notes
 TODO:
 windowing function despite being powerful can be also resouce heavy.
 For calculating the average time-to-consent metric it is advisable that this time is direcly calculated in the SDK which would reduce the partition scan operation for matching the `consent.asked` and `consent.given` event.

+duckdb loader preserves column case which can make it cumbersome to handle in the stage. no option to omit that.

+dotakni se semantci models (v dbt or snowfalke)

+environemnts: introduciton of a new docker-compose variable to support both local development and container runs (RUN_MODE).
+As it was only one variable introducition of docker-compose profiles was not deemed necesary local development:
+- export DBT_TARGET=local
+- export RUN_MODE=local

 For developing the solution locally additional system parameters are needed before running the solution:
 -  export RUN_MODE=local